CityCat features and accessibility

 • Kurilpa II, commenced service in December 2022

-This is all part of our plan to deliver a modern public transport network with a further three NextGen double-decker CityCats joining the fleet before June 2025.
+This is all part of our plan to deliver a modern public transport network with a further two NextGen double-decker CityCats joining the fleet before June 2025.

 These new vessels provide additional features and accessibility to enhance the passenger experience.